openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 **This description is just for editing the English documentation.
 If you want to translate to other languages (thank you), please use [crowdin](https://wikitranslations.androidaps.org).**

+For hints how to format text (headline, bold...) and set links please see the ["code orthography"](../make-a-PR#code-orthography) section of this page.

+## General
 For any questions, feedback or new ideas you can contact the documentation team via email (wiki@androidaps.org).
 Doing a PR isn't difficult, but we can help you editing the documentation.